 - Withdrawal age

 - Age you wish to withdraw your annuity balance.
 This calculator assumes that the year you start withdrawing funds, you do not make any contributions to your annuity.
-So if you start withdrawals at age 65, your last contribution would have happened when you were actually age 64.
+For example, if you start withdrawals at age 65, your last contribution would have happened when you were actually age 64.